How To Create Psychological Safety and Resilience In The Workplace

-The psychological safety model’s proposition is quite simple – teams that know they will not be judged for actively participating in the team are more likely to do so better and more often.
-Whether that participation takes the form of seeking help and asking critical questions, it’s clear that creating an environment where people are comfortable enough to take risks is critical to fostering innovation.
+The psychological safety model’s proposition is quite simple – teams that know they will not be judged for actively participating are more likely to do so better and more often.
+Whether that participation takes the form of seeking help and asking critical questions, it’s clear that creating an environment where people are comfortable enough to take risks is essential to fostering innovation.

 Harvard Business School researcher, Professor Amy Edmondson, is one of the most prominent researchers in this field.
 She spent a decade studying how people react and interact in ‘volatile, uncertain, complex, and ambiguous” (VUCA) on-the-job situations and other interpersonal contexts.
 Out of this work, she co-founded the Fearless Organization and created a robust assessment to measure teams’ and organizations’ psychological safety.

 Edmondson proves that teams can succeed in a continuously changing workplace by creating an environment where feedback and critical thought are welcome, not silenced or ridiculed.
 While she wasn’t looking at the specific challenges facing workers right now – remote teamwork, economic diversity, and changing health and safety requirements (to name a few) – her research can equip leaders with safety models that promote mutual respect through candor and openness, setting high standards, and inspiring team members to reach them.

-By investing in employee development and modeling curiosity, organizations can create high-performance, curious, talented, and psychologically safe teams.
+Organizations can create high-performance, curious, talented, and psychologically safe teams by investing in employee development and modeling curiosity.
 These results are more critical in today’s changing conditions than ever before an organization’s bottom line.
 Companies need to create a culture of trust, acceptance, adaptability, and continuous learning; so that team members feel comfortable speaking up and speaking out.
 In addition to promoting innovation, creativity, and taking chances, improving psychological safety reduces the risk of headline-making mistakes like this one because teams that communicate well are dramatically more likely to avoid adverse outcomes.